 If there is one positive we can take with us following this pandemic, it’s that we have had the time and the means to deeply consider how we want to navigate our lives in the most sustainable and considered way going forward, both on a business and a personal level.
 Our Earth is suffering, but we have the means to protect it if we all play our part and make changes to our everyday habits.
-So, we have compiled 8 recommendations of how we can all reduce our carbon footprint to live more harmoniously with the earth following this pandemic.
+So, we have compiled 10 recommendations of how we can all reduce our carbon footprint to live more harmoniously with the earth following this pandemic.
 No one can do absolutely everything, but we can all do something.

-1. Finally, Get That Bike
+3. Finally, Get That Bike

-During the last few months, we have loved seeing fewer cars out on the streets and more people on their bikes.
+We have loved seeing fewer cars out on the streets and more people on their bikes.
 During the shutdown air pollution in London was recorded at its lowest since 2000.
 We would like to see this last.
 Plus, it is one of the best forms of exercise that is built into our daily commute.
 Make sure to pick a bike that has a long life, whether that is from an independent bike shop or bought secondhand.

-2. Eat Locally
+4. Eat Locally

 If you’ve been following REV for a while, then you have probably already heard us go on about our love for farmer’s markets.
 It is the best way to shop your veggies organically, locally, and seasonally.
 This way you are avoiding partaking in pesticide pollution and shipping pollution.
 Plus, you are supporting local farmers and clean agriculture that protects our soil and our water.

-3. Only Buy It If You F*cking Love it
+5. Only Buy It If You F*cking Love it

 Researching brands, their sustainability, and locality before each purchase.
 We like to ask a few questions before supporting brands.
 Where is it made?
 Are their workers paid and treated ethically?
 Are their materials natural or made from plastics?
 Next time you decide to shop, make sure you know the answer to these questions!

-4. Change Your Energy Provider
+6. Change Your Energy Provider

 Switching to a green energy provider can greatly lower your carbon footprint.
 Bulb is a fantastic green gas and electricity supplier here in the UK.
 They use 100% renewable electricity from solar, wind, and hydro.
 Plus, their gas is 100% carbon neutral.
 Their gas comes from a mix of renewable sources, such as farm and food waste.
 By using Bulb, you are lowering your carbon impact by around 3.4 tonnes of Co2 a year.
 They are even cheaper than standard UK providers, it’s a win-win!

-6. Support Green Restaurants
+9. Support Sustainable Restaurants

 According to FareShare every year 1.9 million tons of food is wasted by the food industry in the UK.
 The fact of the matter is that most restaurants don’t operate with the environment in mind, they operate with pure profit in mind.
 For us, sustainable restaurants are those who buy locally and work seasonally so things don’t have to be shipped in from around the world.

 Five of our favourites…